TACC/Lmod/docs/source/051_tcl_modulefiles.rst

    *char* .
 Also the last optional argument can specify a priority.
    (See :ref:`path_priority-label` for details.)

+**complete shell name arg1 arg2 ...** "
+   Bash and tcsh support the complete function.
+Note that the shellName must match the name of the shell given on the Lmod command.
+There is no error if the shell names do not match.
+The command is ignored.
+See rt/complete/mf/tcl_spack/1.0.lua for an example.

 **conflict A B** :
    The current modulefile will only load if all listed modules are NOT loaded.